Created by Megan Loughlin Nerz, Volunteer for Legislative Advocacy

 - What level of government is dealing with the issue?

-- Is there legislation that has been introduced and is it in the House or the Senate?
+- Has legislation been introduced and is it in the House or the Senate?

 - Has it been referred to a committee?

-- What does it mean if the Governor vetoes a bill?
+- What happens if the governor vetoes a bill?

-- To learn more about the legislative process check out these resources:
+- To learn more, check out these additional resources:

 - If you have a bill number, you can find the text of the bill, its sponsors and legislative history, its current status, fiscal notes, and other information by entering the number in “Find a Bill” at the top of the General Assembly’s home page: www.ncleg.net.